-- a) Further lot creation shall not be permitted on lands abutting Leonard Lake, with the exception of technical severances, conservation blocks or easements or for the separation of legally existing uses onto two or more lots in accordance with Section E4.4.5 of this Plan. - b) Through the site plan control process required by this Plan in accordance with Section E6 of this Plan, the Township shall require an agreement to address matters such as the size of shoreline structures, ecological offsetting, construction mitigation, restoration of shoreline vegetation and maximum site alteration. - c) In order to preserve the low density character of shoreline development on Leonard Lake, the maximum gross floor area for new dwellings shall be 325 square metres (3,498.2 square feet). - d) The maximum lot coverage, which is defined as the percentage of a lot or portion of a lot covered by buildings and structures with a roof, shall be no greater than 8% with the maximum permitted lot coverage within 60 metres (196.8 feet) of high water mark being 8% as well.
+- Further lot creation shall not be permitted on lands abutting Leonard Lake, with the exception of technical severances, conservation blocks or easements or for the separation of legally existing uses onto two or more lots in accordance with Section E4.4.5 of this Plan. - b) Through the site plan control process required by this Plan in accordance with Section E6 of this Plan, (or a Community Planning Permit agreement, if applicable), the Township shall require an agreement to address matters such as the size of shoreline structures, ecological offsetting, construction mitigation, restoration of shoreline vegetation and maximum site alteration. - c) In order to preserve the low density character of shoreline development on Leonard Lake, the maximum gross floor area for new dwellings shall be 325 square metres (3,498.2 square feet). - d) The maximum lot coverage, which is defined as the percentage of a lot or portion of a lot covered by buildings and structures with a roof, shall be no greater than 8% with the maximum permitted lot coverage within 60 metres (196.8 feet) of high water mark being 8% as well.
 The policies of Section E4.3.2 apply if there is a desire to increase this permitted lot coverage. - e) A minimum 30 metre (98.4 feet) setback from all shorelines on a lot shall be required, where possible, on vacant lots of record.
 This setback shall not apply to shoreline structures, open decks and patios, trails, firepits and minor accessory structures. - f) A minimum 30 metre setback from any shoreline shall be required for new leaching beds.
-Where this is not feasible, a lesser setback may be permitted subject to meeting the requirements of the Building Code and Section E4.2.2 c) applies in all cases, regardless of whether Site Plan Approval is required. - g) Single storey boathouses without sundecks will be permitted in the implementing Zoning By-law provided:
+Where this is not feasible, a lesser setback may be permitted subject to meeting the requirements of the Building Code and Section E4.2.2 c) applies in all cases, regardless of whether Site Plan Approval (or a Community Planning Permit, if applicable), is required.

-- i) The lot has a lot frontage of 61 metres (200 feet) or greater; - ii) The maximum length of the boathouse is 9.1 metres (30 feet); and - iii) The boathouse is set back a minimum of 12 metres (39.3 feet) from side lot lines. - h) New tourist commercial uses shall not be permitted in the Leonard Lake Waterfront Area due to the lake being significantly over its Recreational Carrying Capacity and lake character. - i) When the Causation Study on the lake is completed, the District of Muskoka in consultation with the Township and the Lake Association will use the results of this Study to develop a Remedial Action Plan that shall include: - i) A determination of the cause of the water quality impairment measures required to mitigate the impairment; - ii) Notification and public input to address the situation; - iii) Educational requirements related to the issue; - iv) Proposed policy amendments required (if necessary) to address the situation;and - v) Future monitoring programs and early warning systems. - j) Wetlands within Leonard Lake's watershed shall be protected from any site alterations including, without limitation, all incompatible land uses and development of such wetlands, and such wetlands shall be maintained in a natural state. - k) Where redevelopment of existing dwellings or new construction occurs, septic systems utilizing phosphorous removal technology shall be required as a condition of approval.
+- g) Single storey boathouses without sundecks will be permitted in the implementing Zoning By-law or Community Planning Permit By-law provided: - i) The lot has a lot frontage of 61 metres (200 feet) or greater; - ii) The maximum length of the boathouse is 9.1 metres (30 feet); and - iii) The boathouse is set back a minimum of 12 metres (39.3 feet) from side lot lines. - New tourist commercial uses shall not be permitted in the Leonard Lake Waterfront Area due to the lake being significantly over its Recreational Carrying Capacity and lake character. - i) When the Causation Study on the lake is completed and development is determined to be the primary cause of a water quality indicator, the District of Muskoka in consultation with the Township and the Lake Association will use the results of this Study to develop a Remedial Action Plan that shall include: - i) A determination of the cause of the water quality impairment measures required to mitigate the impairment; - ii) Notification and public input to address the situation; - iii) Educational requirements related to the issue; - iv) Proposed policy amendments required (if necessary) to address the situation; and - v) Future monitoring programs and early warning systems. - j) Wetlands within Leonard Lake's watershed shall be protected from any site alterations including, without limitation, all incompatible land uses and development of such wetlands, and such wetlands shall be maintained in a natural state. - k) Where reconstruction of existing dwellings or new construction occurs, septic systems utilizing phosphorous removal technology shall be required as a condition of approval.